pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 2.0.0 =

 * Feature - Added support for the WordPress Block Editor
-* Fix - When Always Use HTTPS is enabled in plugin setting, none Https contents will be converted correctly
+* Fix - When "Always Use HTTPS" is enabled in the plugin settings, non-HTTPS content will be properly converted to HTTPS

 = 1.5.8 =